Wyver-Solutions/wyveracademy/_pages/07-certification.md

 title: Certification
 permalink: certification
 ---
-Our certificates are designed to allow you demonstrate well-rounded capabilities in digital learning.
+Our certificates are designed to allow you demonstrate well-rounded capabilities in digital learning - based on our <a href="{{ site.baseurl }}/competencies">competency framework</a>.

 We offer certificates at: